apache/pulsar/site2/docs/functions-overview.md

 ```

 ## Deployment
 Pulsar Functions support a variety of deployment options.
-You can run Pulsar Functions in the following ways.
+You can deploy a Pulsar Function in the following ways.

 Deployment mode | Description
 :---------------|:-----------